 Timber ElementsRoof structure, Roof cladding, Glulam columns

 Since 1995 a worked-out china clay pit in St. Austell, Cornwall has been transformed into a leading tourist attraction and horticultural centre, the Eden Project.
 The first structures to be completed were the world’s largest climatically controlled biomes: two massive, ETFE foil-clad, steel geodesic structures covering a plan area of 22,500 square metres.
 A visitor centre, restaurant and office building followed, all designed on sustainable principles.
-The latest building to be completed on the site is a new education and interpretation centre, known as The Core.
-It provides a much-needed education facility, with four classrooms and workshop spaces, staff accommodation, a doubleheight exhibition hall and a cafe.
+The latest building to be completed on the site is a new education and interpretation centre, known as “The Core”.
+It provides a much-needed education facility, with four classrooms and workshop spaces, staff accommodation, a double height exhibition hall and a café.

 The architect HawkinsBrown has used timber to create an elegant cathedral-like structure for a new swimming pool, a structure which is also corrosion-resistant, resilient and carbon-neutral.